 Types of credit used

-Inquiries; marks that are added every time an organization checks your credit score.
+Inquiries; every time someone checks your credit pending a purchase

 How does it go bad?